cloudant-labs/graphdb-slate/source/includes/guides/mvcc.md

 ## Document Versioning and MVCC

 Multi-version concurrency control (MVCC) is how Cloudant databases ensure that all of the nodes in a database's cluster contain only the [newest version](#documents) of a document.
-Since Cloudant databases are [eventually consistent](#acid), this is neccesary to prevent inconsistencies between nodes from syncronizing to outdated documents.
+Since Cloudant databases are [eventually consistent](#acid), this is necessary to prevent inconsistencies arising between nodes as a result of synchronizing between outdated documents.

+Multi-Version Concurrency Control (MVCC) enables concurrent read and write access to a Cloudant database.
+MVCC is a form of <a href="http://en.wikipedia.org/wiki/Optimistic_concurrency_control" target="_blank">optimistic concurrency</a>.
+It makes both read and write operations on Cloudant databases faster because there is no need for database locking on either read or write operations.
+MVCC also enables synchronization between Cloudant database nodes.

 ### Revisions